INFORMATION FOR

 7. Winner Events

-• We host Winner Dinners throughout New Zealand where award-winning products are showcased.
+We host Winner events throughout New Zealand where award-winning products are showcased.

-• Simply complete the entry form here before 5pm Friday 9 February 2024.
+Simply complete the entry form before 5pm Friday 20 February 2026.